 If you studied an undergraduate course or a PgDip/PgCert at the University, you may be eligible for a £1,000 discount on PG tuition fees.

-This fashion retail course, is aimed at students who wish to pursue a management or creative career in omnichannel fashion retailing.
+This course is aimed at students who wish to pursue a career in fashion retail management.

 Please note, the previously advertised flexible mode of study for this course is no longer available.